Autodesk Administrators | Usage Reporting | Balances

 The Balances page in Autodesk account shows real-time balances and usage data for Flex tokens and shared cloud credits.

-The Balances page provides a visualisation for each of your teams that shows:
+The Balances page provides a visualization for each of your teams that shows:

 Green and red bands in the donut chart indicate that available tokens exceed 20% of the total purchased or are fewer than that.